The ‘Assumptive Dive’ Workout

 Online over four months in seven one-and-a-half hour sessions at fortnightly intervals.

-The book selected for 2020 as well as other readings and developmental resources are supplied and included in the fee.
+The book selected as well as other readings and developmental resources are supplied and included in the fee.

 Early booking advisable as places are limited to provide the best opportunities for all to participate.